Helena of Moscow: Widow

 Alexander died on 19 August 1506.
 Helena was thirty and without children.
 She wanted to return to Moscow, but marshal Wojciech Kłoczko and other nobles forced her to stay in Vilnius.
 Helena's brother Vasili III attempted to use her influence in an unsuccessful bid to become King of Poland and Grand Duke of Lithuania, but Helena refused to interfere.
 The relationship between Helena and her brother-in-law Sigismund I the Old seems to have been cold but polite.
 She continued to live in Vilnius Castle Complex and was granted further lands in Brańsk and Suraż in January 1507.
 The Muscovite–Lithuanian War resumed in April 1507.
 Helena and her treatment once again was at the center of political intrigues.
 Vasili III, just like his father, claimed that Helena was being forced to convert and even claimed that Sigismund attempted to poison Helena.
 Rumors circulated that Helena aided rebellious Michael Glinski who defected to Moscow, but the charge lacks proof.
 However, the war ended in October 1508.

 In 1511, Helena expressed her wishes to return to Moscow, but Sigismund would not allow it.
 The relationship between Lithuania and Moscow remained tense.
 Sigismund and his advisers were afraid that Helena could provide valuable intelligence to Vasili III.
 Also, Helena led a rather frugal lifestyle and amassed substantial wealth.
 Sigismund wanted that money to remain in Lithuania rather than be taken to Moscow where it could be used to finance the Muscovite army.
-He also did not want additional complications of Helena transferring her Lithuanian landholdings to a Russian prince.
+He also did not want additional complications of Helena transferring her Lithuanian landholdings to a Muscovite prince.
 Helena decided to return to Moscow in secret.
 She left her money – fourteen large boxes of gold, silver and jewels – to a Franciscan monastery in Vilnius.
 The plan was for her to meet Vasili's men in Braslaw, which belonged to her and was located on the Lithuania–Russia border.
 The plan was divulged by a servant and the Franciscans refused to ship the boxes.
 Helena was arrested and held in Trakai and later Birštonas.

 Such treatment of the widow angered her brother Vasili III.
 Sigismund replied that Helena was not arrested, but simply warned that living near the unstable border was unsafe.
 The situation became a pretext for another war between Lithuania and Moscow.
 In 1513, Helena reached Braslaw and died there suddenly.
 According to a rumor, she was poisoned by Mikołaj Radziwiłł.
 It is unknown what happened to Helena's money she left with the Franciscans as there is no record that Sigismund, who was relieved to hear about her death, inherited it.
 Historians proposed a theory that Helena was murdered by Radziwiłł to steal the money, but it cannot be proven.
 Vasili III demanded Helena's assets, both money and land, from Sigismund and investigated her death.

 She was buried in the Cathedral of the Theotokos in Vilnius.